Career opportunities for professional chefs represent one of the fastest growing employment fields in the United States.

 Graduates of the program earn an Associate of Applied Science Degree of Culinary Arts and are also eligible to be awarded Certified Sous Chef credentials by the American Culinary Federation.
 Certified Sous Chef is the second level of certification issued on the way to becoming a Certified Executive Chef.

-The Culinary Arts Institute Scholarship is available at the Summit Campus (Dillon and Breckenridge).
+The Culinary Arts Institute Scholarship is available at the Summit Campus (Dillon and Breckenridge) and HERO Scholarships are available at Edwards.
 See the Scholarships section for application information.

-Culinary Arts is offered at the Summit Campus.
+Culinary Arts is offered at Dillon, Breckenridge, and Edwards.
 Please see your advisor for a recommended sequence of courses.